Ryan Harrison: Junior career

 Before he went on the junior circuit, Ryan trained at the John Newcombe Tennis Ranch in New Braunfels, Texas.
 His first junior Grand Slam was the 2007 US Open, where as a wildcard, at the age of 15, he lost in the first round to a qualifier.
 Going into the next Grand Slam, the 2008 Australian Open, he was seeded fourth, and lost to Yang Tsung-hua in the semifinals.
 Harrison failed to produce in the next three Grand Slams, losing in the third round of the 2008 French Open, the second round in 2008 Wimbledon, and the third round in the 2008 US Open, a competition in which his younger brother Christian also competed.
-Although at this point Harrison was only 16, and as such was eligible to play juniors for another two years, it would be his final junior Grand slam.
+Although at this point Harrison was only 16, and as such was eligible to play juniors for another two years, it was his final junior Grand slam.

-Tennis career
+Career

-2007-2008: Early years
+2007–2008: Early years

 Harrison is notable for being the third-youngest player since 1990, after Richard Gasquet and Rafael Nadal, to have won an ATP level match, defeating world no. 130 Pablo Cuevas in the 2008 U.S. Men's Clay Court Championships.
 Entering the tournament as a qualifier ranked no. 1000, he was only the tenth player in the history of the ATP Tour to have won a match before turning 16.
 This puts Harrison among an elite group and makes him the youngest American to accomplish this feat since Michael Chang.
 Harrison played mainly futures tournaments in order to increase his ranking.
 Harrison competed in the qualifying tournament for the 2008 Cincinnati Masters, and the 2008 US Open, but lost in the first round in both.
 Harrison would finish 2008 ranked no. 742 in singles.